Samsung Galaxy A80: a sneak peek into the most trending smartphone in the market right now!

 The Galaxy A80 was launched globally a few months back and it’s the first-ever phone to sport Qualcomm’s latest mid-range processor, the Snapdragon 730G.

-Well, that is something where the customers might opt for the Xiaomi phone as the processor holds an upper hand on Galaxy A80.
+Well, that is something where the customers might opt for the Xiaomi phone as the processor holds an upper hand on the Galaxy A80.

 You can also set up timers to limit your usage accordingly.
 There’s also a Wind time feature which will turn the display to grayscale at night time.